NathalieWijaya/Tripify/README.md

 2. Install dependencies:
 composer install

-3. Generate an app encryption key: php artisan key:generate

-4. Create a new database and configure your .env file (database name: tripify)
+3. Create a new database and configure your .env file (database name: tripify)

-5. Run the migrations and seedings php artisan migrate --seed
+4. Run the migrations and seedings php artisan migrate --seed

-6. Start the development server: php artisan serve
+5. Start the development server: php artisan serve